 - The emblem of the Club, if available, is to be sewn on the left breast of the uniform.

 - The T-shirt worn by female practitioners must be round-neck and plain white.

 - No other decorations are allowed on the uniform without the approval of the STF.

 POOMSAE UNIFORM (Y-SHAPED COLLAR)

 In 2006, the WTF set up the poomsae development committee to create a new uniform for poomsae competition.
-The aim is to visualize the philosophical history of Taekwondo by using Korean traditional images, patterns and colors in the new Taekwondo uniforms to maintain the uniqueness of Korean Traditional clothing.
+The aim is to visualise the philosophical history of Taekwondo by using Korean traditional images, patterns and colours in the new Taekwondo uniforms to maintain the uniqueness of Korean Traditional clothing.
 The uniforms represent the different levels and are divided according to traditional Korean philosophy along with the five tenets of the sport.